Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 What do the French have for breakfast?

-Weekday breakfasts in a French home and breakfast in a small hotel will usually be fairly similar.
-The singular difference may be the addition of croissants in the hotel.
-In most French homes croissants are kept for the weekend.
+Weekday breakfasts in a French home and breakfast in a small hotel will usually be fairly similar. with the singular difference being the addition of croissants in hotels.
+In most French homes, croissants are kept for the weekend.)

-Café - Coffee –The coffee for breakfast in a private home will usually be a café au lait, a very milky coffee.
+Café – Coffee .
+The coffee for breakfast in a private home will usually be a café au lait, a very milky coffee.
+In a home, and in some traditional cafés, the café au lait may be served in a wide bowl (un bol) rather than a mug, specifically to make it easier to dip a buttered baguette or croissant.

-Thé - Tea Tea is regular black tea, usually without lemon or milk.
-Fruit or herb tea called an infusion, or a tisane will be among the choices for breakfast in a French home.
+Thé – Tea (pronounced tay), is regular black tea, usually without lemon or milk.
+Fruit or herb tea, called an infusion or a tisane, will be among the breakfast choices in a French home.

-Chocolat à Boire - Hot or cold drinking chocolate - and hot or cold milk, lait, may be served for children.
+Chocolat à boire - Hot or cold drinking chocolate, and hot or cold milk, may be served for children.
+The hot chocolate served for breakfast in France is often richer than the powdered versions found elsewhere.

-Pain – Bread, pronounced pan will not always be a baguette.
-In the large cities, the bread of choice for visitors maybe a baguette; however, that is not true for all of France.
-The baguette was always considered a Parisian bread, and to many it still is, and so other local bread may be on the table.
-Large round loaves called a pain boule, or boule de pain was until about 100 years ago the only bread seen at most breakfast tables, and they remain popular today.
-Thin breads, like baguettes, go stale very quickly while a boule will stay fresh for a day or two.
+Pain – Bread (pronounced pan), will not always be a baguette.
+In the large cities, the bread of choice for visitors may be a baguette; however, that is not true for all of France.
+The baguette was always considered a Parisian bread, and to many it still is, and so another local bread may be on the table.
+Large round loaves are called a pain boule, or boule de pain.
+Until about 100 years ago, the boule de pain was the only bread on most breakfast tables, and it remains popular today.
+Thin breads, like baguettes, go stale very quickly, while a boule will stay fresh for a day or two.

-Pain beurré also called tartine beurré - Bread and butter.
-Pain beurré, pronounced pan ber-ray, will be on every French breakfast table.
+Pain Beurré, also called Tartine Beurré - Bread and butter (buttered).
+Pain beurre (pronounced pan ber-ray), will be on every French breakfast table.
 For pain beurré any fresh bread is acceptable.

 Breakfast in a French home